Lines of Credit vs. Credit Cards: Two Types of Revolving Credit For Your Business

 And sure, that’s a pretty big similarity, but LOCs and credit cards have some big differences too.
-If you want to save your business money and save yourself frustration, you need to understand those differences and choose the right product.
+If you want to save yourself money—and frustration—you’ll need to know what those differences are to choose the right product.

-In this guide, we’ll show you how a business line of credit and a business credit card compare and explain why you’d prefer one over the other.
-By the end, you'll have the info you need to decide if you want a line of credit or credit card―or both.
+In this guide, we’ll show you how a business line of credit and a business credit card compare and explain when you might prefer one over the other.
+By the end, you'll have the info you need to make a decision on if you want a line of credit, a credit card―or both.

 How lines of credit and credit cards compare

 That means that both products give you a credit limit (usually based on your creditworthiness).
-You can go ahead and borrow as much money as you want (or as little), up to that credit limit.
+You can borrow as much money as you want (or as little) up to that credit limit.
 Then, as you repay the money you borrow, those funds become available to borrow again.
 (You’ve probably seen this in action with your credit card.

 Line of credit vs. credit card